 Is it expensive to live in Canada?

-The estimated monthly costs of living in Canada for a single person are 1,064.0$ (1,459.3C$), excluding rent.
-Canada is not the cheapest country to live in, but it is more affordable than the US or UK in many cases, especially for healthcare and basic needs.
-With budgeting, student discounts, and part-time work, it is manageable for most international students.
+Yes, living in Canada is expensive.
+It is estimated that the cost of living in Canada per month for a single person is about 1,064.0$ (1,459.3C$), excluding rent.
+Although Canada is not the cheapest, it is more affordable compared with the US or the UK in many cases.

 How much is rent in Canada in US dollars?